MohibMohyuddin/Coding-School/README.md

 ### Version 2

-* Students will be able to have public profiles with this information:
+* Users can create profiles with the following info:
   * First Name
   * Last Name
   * Preferred Name